Participants showed lower rates of PTSD and depression following 6 month volunteer program

 Matthieu said at first she was skeptical that volunteering could decrease symptoms of PTSD, but the data is beginning to sway her.

 For Tim Smith, an Iraq War veteran, transitioning out of the Army in 2007 was proving difficult.
 He hadn’t found a job in six months and with each passing day reintegration into civilian life was becoming more challenging.
-He lost eight of his friends while deployed to Iraq in 2004, and his PTSD was becoming worse with so much time on his hands.
+He lost eight friends while deployed to Iraq in 2004, and his PTSD symptoms were becoming worse with so much time on his hands.
 Then he started to volunteer and the experience changed his life.

 “It was a huge factor in where I am at now,” said Tim.
 “I was a pretty private person, but I’ve opened up and it has opened a lot of doors for me.
 It was an opportunity to work and be a part of a team again.”